-Four buttons at the top of the window let you create any type of bus Fairlight supports.
+Four buttons at the top of the legacy Bus Format window let you create any type of bus Fairlight supports.
 Creating a new bus, whether it's a Main, Sub, Aux, or Multi Track, adds the new bus to the list that appears below.

-The Bus list lets you rename the bus, choose the format of each bus (a drop-down menu appears in the Format column of each entry of the list), and color-code each bus (a Color drop-down lets you choose that bus's color).
+The legacy Bus list works the same as the Flexbus list in that it lets you rename the bus, choose the format of each bus (a drop-down menu appears in the Format column of each entry of the list), and color-code each bus (a Color drop-down lets you choose that bus's color).
 Simply click any item on the Bus list to select it, and choose different options from the Format and Color drop-down menus, or click on the User Name of any bus to select it, and type a custom name.